Platelet Inventory Management with Approximate Dynamic Programming: Simulation-Based ADP

 \subsection{Information Relaxation Lower-Bound}

 In this section, we propose a partial information relaxation approach to obtain a lower-bound on the value function of our infinite-horizon problem (\citealt{brown2017information}).
-The lower-bound allows us to quantify the performance of the ADP algorithm in cases where computing the exact solution is not feasible.
-In Section \ref{subsubsec:perfm3}, we examine the tightness of the lower-bound for small instances of the problem with $m=3$.
+The lower-bound allows us to quantify the performance of the ADP algorithm in cases where computing the exact solution is not feasible. \minorrevision{In addition, we use it to construct another benchmark for the ADP approach in the case study of Section \ref{sec:casestudy}.} In Section \ref{subsubsec:perfm3}, we examine the tightness of the lower-bound for small instances of the problem with $m=3$.
 We use the lower-bound to evaluate the ADP performance in the absence of the optimal policy for cases with $m=5$ (see Section \ref{sec:adperfm5}).
-For larger problems with $m=8$, computing the lower-bound becomes computationally expensive due to the high-dimensional state-space, and hence we measure the ADP performance compared to the Myopic solution (see Section \ref{sec:adperfm8}).
+For larger problems with $m=8$, computing the lower-bound also becomes computationally expensive.
+Hence, we measure the ADP performance compared to the Myopic solution \minorrevision{(see Section \ref{sec:adperfm8} of the Online Appendix)}.

 The lower-bound is obtained by partially relaxing the nonanticipative requirement of the ordering policies.
 More specifically, consider an alternative problem where the decision maker has knowledge of the uncertainty in the remaining shelf-life of ordered units, while the demand is still uncertain.
 Denote by $\boldsymbol{\omega} \equiv \{\omega_t\}_{t\geq 0}$ a sequence of the realizations of iid random variables that determine the uncertainty in the remaining shelf-life over the infinite horizon.
-Each realization consists of $M$ uniform random variables used to generate remaining shelf-life samples for each $z \in \mathcal{Y}$ according to the Multinomial distribution in each period.
-Since in practice we cannot generate an infinitely long sequence, \cite{brown2017information} propose to use an equivalent formulation of the original DP in which there is no discounting but the length of the horizon is random and follows a Geometric distribution with success probability $1-\alpha$.
+Each realization consists of $M$ uniform random variables used to generate remaining shelf-life samples for each $z \in \mathcal{Y}$ according to the \revision{multinomial} distribution in each period.
+Since in practice we cannot generate an infinitely long sequence, \cite{brown2017information} propose to use an equivalent formulation of the original DP in which there is no discounting but the length of the horizon is random and follows a \revision{geometric} distribution with success probability $1-\alpha$.
 In this formulation, we can equivalently express the expected cost associated with any ordering policy $\mu$ as